sallynorthmore/think-climate/src/pages/events/2019-11-20-think-climate.md

   On November 20th, we invite you to join us for an event about climate change in association with Al Gore's Climate Reality Project.
-THINK Climate is a fast-paced and fun evening event where you will hear from business professionals, scientists and climate activists, who will be giving a truthful and hopeful take on how we can solve the Climate Crisis.
+THINK Climate is a fast-paced and fun evening event where you will hear from business professionals and scientists, who will be giving a truthful and hopeful take on how we can solve the Climate Crisis.
 location: 'IBM Southbank, Client Center'
 eventDate: 20 November 2019
 eventTime: '18:00-20:30'